-On May 25 2018, the new EU data protection regulation (GDPR) will be become binding in all member states and applied to all IT processes in companies and government agencies.
+On May 25, 2018, the new EU data protection regulation (GDPR) became binding in all member states and applies to all IT processes in companies and government agencies.
 Therefore, each company must check whether its IT infrastructure is GDPR compliant and remedy any security deficiencies.
 An area frequently overlooked is printing, even though in this area there is an even greater demand for action.
-With ThinPrint, you can ensure your printing processes are fully GDPR compliant, without the need for costly investment in new hardware.

 See our white paper to learn more about security risks when printing personal data and how you can avoid them.
 Whether end-to-end encryption or secure pull printing – ThinPrint’s security concept enables printing processes that are GDPR compliant.